Trouble (Keith Richards song)

 "Trouble" is a song by English musician and guitarist of the rock band The Rolling Stones, Keith Richards.
 The song was written and produced by Richards and American musician Steve Jordan for Richards' third studio album, Crosseyed Heart (2015).
+It is a revision of an unreleased demo called Just Because from Rolling Stones recording sessions at Studio Guillaume Tell, Suresnes, France, May 13-June 7 2002.
 "Trouble" was released by Mindless, Richards' own record label as a digital single on 17 July 2015 through iHeartRadio.
 "Trouble" became the first major single released by Richards since "Eileen", launched in 1993 from the album Main Offender (1992).
 It reached #20 on Billboard's Adult Alternative Songs and #64 on UK's Top 100 Airplay Chart.

 Background and composition

 Keith Richards, member of the English rock band The Rolling Stones, released his third solo studio album Crosseyed Heart on 18 September 2015, through Mindless Records, his first since Main Offender, released in 1992.
 Crosseyed Heart counts with the collaboration of American musician Steve Jordan as Richards' co-writer and co-producer.
 The X-Pensive Winos, Richards' supporting band, provided other instruments to the song: Jordan on drums, Waddy Wachtel on the guitar, and Bernard Fowler as Richards' background vocals.

 To promote Crosseyed Heart, the song "Trouble" premiered on 17 July 2015 on BBC Radio 2, and later was released through iHeartRadio, as the lead digital single.
 Upon its release, music critics noted it was a rock and roll song, that includes elements of blues.
 According to Jon Blistein from Rolling Stone, the "Trouble" lyrics "[seem] to be channeling [Richards'] inner Lou Reed".
 Marc Seliger said the lyrics "[appear] to be about a female friend who has landed behind bars."